The Cartographer's Daughter · Chapter 5

 "They did.
 I do not know if they still do."

 This was new.
-Every previous node on the route had been confirmed — active, operational, expecting them.
-Lin's uncertainty about the Chen household was a different quality of information, and Marta registered it the way she registered a discrepancy on a chart: something that required investigation before the route could be trusted.
+Every previous node had been confirmed — active, operational, expecting them.
+Lin's uncertainty was a different quality of information.

 "What happened?"

-Lin walked another fifty paces before answering.
-The trail was steep here, and the altitude demanded attention — loose shale underfoot, the path narrowing to a ledge where the hill fell away to the right.
+He walked another fifty paces before answering.
+The trail was steep, loose shale underfoot.
 He chose his words with the same care he chose his footing.

 "Three years ago, Chen Bohai was questioned by a local constable.
 Not arrested — questioned.
-A routine inquiry following an inspection that had noted unusual traffic at the household.
-The constable was not a sophisticated man.
+A routine inquiry following an inspection that noted unusual traffic.
+The constable was not sophisticated.
 The questioning was not sophisticated.
 But Chen Bohai was frightened, and under the weight of his fear he gave a name."

 "Whose name?"